TimothyW553/Pomofrendo/README.md

 Currently porting this over to ReactJS frontend.

 ## TODO:
-- Port to ReactJS frontend.
+- Port to ReactJS frontend
+- Generate random room names (similar to skribblio)
 - Upload to server hosting